rwgrier/rwgrier.github.io/_posts/2021/2021-04-26-uikeycommand-part-2.md

 ---
 layout: post
 title: 'UIKeyCommands — Part 2: Split View Controller'
-date: '2021-04-21T20:00:00-04:00'
+date: '2021-04-26T19:45:00-04:00'
 categories: [ios, app development]
 ---

-In the first post in this UIKeyCommands series, we went over the basics of UIKeyCommands and adding keyboard shortcuts to an app.
+In the [first post](/2021/04/21/uikeycommand-part-1/) in this UIKeyCommands series, we went over the basics of UIKeyCommands and adding keyboard shortcuts to an app.
 Adding keyboard shortcuts to a real app can be a little more complicated, but not much.

 ## First, some background